Susan Welch, EdD, RN, CNE - Associate Dean

 Lisa Robinson, DNP, NP, RN, CNE - Interim Director

 About the program

-The Tanner Health System School of Nursing at the University of West Georgia offers a Master of Science degree with role options in either education or health systems leadership and a post-master’s certificate program in education and health systems leadership.
+The Tanner Health System School of Nursing at the University of West Georgia offers a Master of Science degree with role options in either education or health systems leadership.
 The nursing education track is a program of study that addresses innovations in curriculum, instructional skills and strategies, the development and use of educational technology, and educational assessment and evaluation.

 The Process for Appyling to Master of Science in Nursing Program at UWG.